-You will develop your capacity to use English across a range of intercultural and multilingual settings, and to work effectively in workplaces that are multilingual, multicultural and globally interconnected.
+You will develop your capacity to use English across a range of intercultural and multilingual settings, both face-to-face and online, and to work effectively in workplaces that are multilingual, multicultural and globally interconnected.

 Graduates who specialise in English as an International Language will have advanced understanding and specialist skills that enable them to navigate international professional and intercultural settings.